PMCC Logo

 Carrier Annex

 A form of classified station or branch which houses mail carriers but no retail operations.
 One might include customer package pick-up windows, but are otherwise generally closed to the public.
 Similar terms include Delivery Distribution Center (DDC); Parcel Post Annex; and Detached Carrier Unit (DCU).
+A new category of facility, the Sorting & Distribution Center (S&DC), is a regional hub for carriers that services multiple ZIP codes.

 Connecticut's Guilford/Madison Carrier Annex